Coping with an unsettled baby

 There are various reasons as to why your baby may not be as settled as you expected, or even very different from your other children.
 Some babies are just easier to settle than others – it is no reflection on you.

-Babies all come with their own unique temperaments and like people generally, some will be easy going and placid, whilst others will be highly sensitive or determined in their own way.
+Babies all come with their own unique temperaments.
+Like people generally, some will be easy going and placid, whilst others will be highly sensitive or determined in their own way.
 You may also have had a preterm baby, or a baby with a medical condition which can bring additional challenges for them and for you.
 Often common medical conditions (such as reflux) can cause your baby to be in pain and lead them to cry and be unsettled.
-It is a good idea to have your baby checked by a health professional to rule this out as a possible reason for their distress and crying, and if it is the case, seek treatment for them to alleviate their pain and symptoms.
+It is a good idea to have your baby checked by a health professional to rule this out as a possible reason for their distress and crying.
+If it is the case, seek treatment for them to alleviate their pain and symptoms.

 For other babies however, the crying is just part of their nature.
 Babies who cry frequently without an underlying, identifiable cause are often described as having colic.
 Try and take the opportunity to learn about your baby, and come to accept them for what and who they are – just as they will learn to do with you as they grow and develop.